anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/causality-flags.md

 metadata:
   robots: index
 ---
 In a Marketing Mix Model, **causality** is the measure of confidence that a specific marketing channel is genuinely driving a business outcome.
 A truly causal model can accurately distinguish the impact of each individual channel, allowing you to understand its true return on investment (ROI).
-The primary goal of our UMM platform is to identify these causal relationships from your data.

 ### Why You Should Care About Causal Flags